Library of Pergamum: Decline

-The Kingdom of Pergamon fell to the Roman Republic in 133 BCE and the library grew neglected.
+The Attalid kingdom was annexed to the Roman Republic in 133 BCE and the library grew neglected.
 According to a legend relayed by Plutarch, the Roman general Mark Antony seized the collection of 200,000 rolls and presented them as a gift to his new wife Cleopatra, Queen of the Ptolemaic Kingdom of Egypt, in 43 BCE, presumably in an effort to restock the Library of Alexandria, which had been damaged during Julius Caesar's war in 48 BCE.

-Roman Emperor Augustus returned some of the rolls to Pergamum after the death of Mark Antony, and the library remained extant well into the Late antiquity, though it was not mentioned much by later historians, indicating its collection was no longer significant.
+Roman Emperor Augustus returned some of the rolls to Pergamum after the death of Mark Antony, and the library remained extant well into late antiquity, though it was not mentioned much by later historians, indicating its collection was no longer significant.
 The ruins of the library sit on a hilltop near the Sanctuary of Athena and other buildings of the Acropolis of ancient Pergamon.